 Some people think that you can only have outside hobbies in the summertime.
 That’s not at all true.
 If you love your summertime activities, then find some winter ones to have fun during the long, dark days.

 Fun is a great way to keep your spirits up.
 So find something to do, from cooking the days away to hitting the local ice rink.

 Exercise and sunshine are important, no matter what time of year it is.
 Don’t give up on your aerobic exercise routine just because the winter has set in and you have the winter blues.

 Instead, make sure to get in at least five days a week, 30 minutes a day of aerobic exercise.
 It’s best to put this on your schedule so that you are on an even keel during this depressing time of year for you.

 While not possible for everyone, booking a trip to somewhere warm and sunny is a great way to cope with your SAD.
 Head south for the winter and you will benefit from the sunshine.
 Florida and other southern states don’t get the cold like the northern states do.
 If possible, book a trip until the worst of the winter is behind you.

 Never Self-Medicate if You are Impaired/Depressed

 Something which you should never do when suffering from Seasonal Affective Disorder is self-medicating if you are impaired, this means if you are already depressed.
 Either one could affect your ability to judge the type of medicine you are taking.
 If you are going to take any medication, it’s best to consult your doctor.
-You can also use a pill identifier to ensure that the medicine you are taking is the right one.

 Schedule an Appointment with Your Doctor